By David Tomas, on 23 April 2021

 These small but mighty ads utilize all the data users share on social media to offer highly personalized and relevant content, which ultimately expands conversion opportunities and introduces your brand to more potential customers.

 As more and more brands are getting on board with social media ads, it's important to understand how this advertising medium works.
-Social Ads are an incredibly profitable and versatile advertising channel that give us the ability to build specific campaigns on social media to meet a selection of different business goals at relatively low costs.
+Social Ads are an incredibly profitable and versatile advertising channel that gives us the ability to build specific campaigns on social media and meet a selection of different business goals at relatively low costs.

-To clue you in a bit more on how social media advertising works, let’s review an example of an actual social media ads campaign and walk through everything you need to know about social media advertising.
-Let's go!
+To clue you in a bit more on how social media advertising works, let’s review some examples of social media ad campaigns and walk through everything you need to know about social media advertising.

 What Exactly Are Social Media Ads?

 On social media, what is the best way to invest in social ads?
-While you may think the answer lies in knowing, “which social media platform has the largest user base”, there is actually no one correct answer.
-It may be cliché, but the truth is that is that with social ads, it depends on the situation.
-When making your decision, you need to think about where you can find your audience on social media, what kind of campaign you're looking to spread through social ads, and how you can use this information to optimize ad investment.
-To help you out a bit, here is a short summary of the different types of social media advertising options:
+While you may think the answer lies in knowing which social media platform has the largest user base, there is actually no one correct answer.
+Truth is that it depends on the situation.
+When making your decision, you need to think about where you can find your audience on social media, what kind of campaign you're looking to create through social ads, and how you can use this information to optimize ad investment.
+To help you out a bit, here is a short summary of the different types of social media advertising options.

 - Social ads on Instagram.
-As an extremely visual social media, users are inclined to consume a large quantity and variety of posts.
+As an extremely visual social media, users are inclined to consume a large quantity posts.
 To take maximum advantage of Instagram’s potential, find examples of Instagram advertising that you would like to emulate and focus on optimizing your images and videos.

 - Social ads on YouTube.
-Video marketing on YouTube is the closest form to traditional advertising that exists.
+Video marketing on YouTube is the closest thing to traditional advertising that exists.
 Make the most of its potential to tell your audience stories they will connect with.

 - Social ads on Pinterest.
-Pinterest brings a largely female audience to social media and is an absolute hotspot for topics such as weddings, cooking or fashion, making it very useful for advertisers in this niche.
+Pinterest brings a largely female audience to social media and is an absolute hotspot for topics such as weddings, cooking, or fashion, making it very useful for advertisers in these areas.